Cost of Living

 Why People Choose to Move to Sweden

-Many choose to move to Sweden for its high quality of life, which is reflected in its Human Development Index score of 0.
+Many choose to move to Sweden for its high quality of life, reflected in its Human Development Index score of 0.947.
 This score is indicative of Sweden's excellent healthcare, education, and living standards.
 The country is also known for its progressive society, with strong policies on gender equality and environmental sustainability.
-Cities like Stockholm and Gothenburg are cultural hubs, offering lively music festivals, museums, and historic sites.
+Cities like Stockholm and Gothenburg are cultural hubs, offering vibrant music festivals, museums, and historic sites.

 Recent policy changes in 2026 include more flexible work visas for skilled professionals, addressing labor shortages.
 Sweden's work-life balance is also appealing, with a standard 40-hour workweek and generous parental leave policies offering 480 days shared between parents.